GeorgeAdamon/monocular-depth-unity/README.md

 # monocular-depth-unity
  Real-time **Depth from Monocular Image** using the [MiDaS v2](https://github.com/intel-isl/MiDaS) library with Unity's Barracuda inference framework.

- This project includes the correct .onnx model that works well with Barracuda.
+ This project **includes** the correct .onnx model that works well with Barracuda.
+You can always download the model from its official [source](https://github.com/intel-isl/MiDaS/releases/download/v2_1/model-small.onnx).

  See discussions that led to this choice [here (Unity)](https://github.com/Unity-Technologies/barracuda-release/issues/187#issuecomment-856702114) and [here (Intel ISL)](https://github.com/intel-isl/MiDaS/issues/113#issuecomment-856693837).
 (June 2021)